 TM7 Workshop “Media aesthetics/Political aesthetics”; 5-7 January 2023; Kochi, Kerala

+In this context, how would we re-frame a political ecology of the senses in the contemporary?
 This workshop looks at the interfaces of media and the political in the context of an expansive twenty-first century technological aesthetics, following the pandemic and the global rise of populist technics.
 We look back at the longer arc of twentieth century media experience and also into the future.
-Here are some of the themes:

 Workshop Convener: Professor Ravi Sundaram (ICAS:MP Co-Director/CSDS)

 Himanshu (2022, November 9).
 TM7 Workshop “Media aesthetics/Political aesthetics”; 5-7 January 2023; Kochi, Kerala.
 ICAS:MP.
 Retrieved February 28, 2024, from https://doi.org/10.58079/rfbs